-Limited liability companies (LLC's) are required to provide proof of satisfying the security requirements of Section 1647.5 of the California Insurance Code when applying for an insurance license and once licensed, must also file with the Commissioner an annual confirmation of coverage demonstrating continued compliance with the financial security requirements.
-Additional information regarding these requirements is contained in the public notice linked on this page.
+Limited liability companies (LLCs) are required to provide proof of satisfying the security requirements of Cal.
+Ins.
+Code Section 1647.5 when applying for an insurance license and once licensed, must also file with the Commissioner an annual confirmation of coverage demonstrating continued compliance with the financial security requirements.

 For additional LLC application filing information, annual certification of coverage information, and links to forms that can be used as proof of fulfilling the security requirements, please go to the following link: Business Entity Limited Liability Company Requirements.

 Additional Documents: The Insurance Commissioner may require such documents as will aid in determining whether the applicant meets the qualifications for a license.

-Upon application approval the license can be downloaded or printed by using the CDI's Obtain Your License Online service.
+Upon application approval the license can be downloaded or printed by using CDI's Print or Download Your License.
 However, the business entity may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the California Department of Insurance.

 - A Bond of Insurance Broker, Form LIC 417-5, in the penal sum of $10,000, by a California admitted surety, completed in the name of the organization and signed by the business entity authorizes the business entity to act as an insurance broker.

 All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.